dopedao/dope-item-metrics/README.md

 # dope-item-metrics

-Calculates rarities by dividing the item occurence with the total item amount of the itemgroup
+Calculates probability by dividing the item occurence with the total item amount * 100

+Gets item scores by mapping loot items to rarity-score scores

 ## how to run it

-`dotnet run`

-Tested with .Net 6
+`npx ts-node parse.ts`